rmsk2/6502-Arithmetic/README.md

 the above operations for fixed point numbers in the variants mentioned above.

 The assembled binary has a size of about 1250 bytes in the default configuration (512 of which are part of a table which is used for 16 bit multiplication) but you can customize the library to be as short as about 720 bytes.
-See the following section about customizing what is included in the binary.

 # Building and customizing